Interested in joinig us as a

 2. Understanding that we benefit from each other's work in the community - that our community focus has been what has helped iash.sg to grow and be recognised as a social-impact and non-profit focused organisation that cares at the ground level.

-3. That your role is meant to be a contributary one not just to serve your clients but contribute to the larger impact we hope to make together.
+3. That your role (if you wish) is meant to be a contributary one not just to serve your clients but contribute to the larger impact we hope to make as a whole team together.

-This is why we offer one of the lowest commission rates for freelance counsellors in Singapore that includes room usage, and not just that but comes along with admin and community support as well as other revenue opportunities too.
+This is why we offer one of the lowest commission rates for freelance counsellors in Singapore that not just includes clients, room usage, but comes along with admin and community support as well as other revenue opportunities too.

 We wanted to build a incentive system that rewards counsellors for their social impact outside of what's happening in the room :)